Taylor Ashton

 Dinty Child

 Besides being the off-season manager of Three Mile Island, Dinty Child is a longtime member of the Boston roots/folk scene.
-A fearless multi-instrumentalist he can most often be seen with the band Session Americana, as well as the Chandler Travis Philharmonic, the unapologetically loud and grimy Catbirds, as sensitive side man to any number of singer/songwriters, including Rose Cousins and Kris Delmhorst, and even fronting the 15 piece party band, the Funky White Honkies.
-Dinty is also a well respected songwriter and has two albums and several singles out under his own name
+A fearless multi-instrumentalist he can most often be seen with the band Session Americana, as well as the Chandler Travis Philharmonic, the unapologetically loud and grimy Catbirds, as sensitive side man to any number of singer/songwriters, and even fronting the 20 piece party band, the Funky White Honkies.
+Dinty is also a well respected songwriter with two albums and several singles out under his own name, and plays in a duo with Mark Erelli performing songs they've co-written.

 Zachariah Hickman